elimkwan/CPlusPlus_Tree/README.md

 # README

-A basic search tree program to solve an interesting coding challenges.
+A basic search tree program to solve a interesting coding challenges.

-Problem:
+## Problem:
 You are given a set of two-dimensional rectangular boxes on a two-dimensional Cartesian plane with the following assumptions and constraints:
 - All boxes are axis-aligned, i.e. each box can be defined in terms of the Cartesian coordinates of its minimum corner {a, b} and its maximum corner {c, d} such that a < c and b < d.